 Solar concentrators to produce steam.

-These are proven and under constant improvement.
-Terrajoule can use any of the available third-party concentrator technologies: Parabolic trough; heliostat/tower; linear fresnel (CLFR).
+Parabolic troughs are proven and under constant improvement.
+Terrajoule can use any of the available third-party concentrator technologies: parabolic trough; heliostat/tower; linear fresnel (CLFR).
+However, for the pressure of saturated steam required by Terrajoule plants, with temperature never exceeding 270 C, parabolic troughs currently offer the most reliable and economic solution.

 Steam engines to convert the solar power in steam to electricity.